 Our work and consultations will enable us to come up with a sustainable regional resilience plan.
 This plan will inform the Water Resource Management Plans of each member water company within the WRSE alliance.
 It will set out the schemes, investments and other actions which companies and other stakeholders will need to take to deliver our shared objective.
 It will also link with the other regional plans across England to form the national picture for water – offering a more co-ordinated regional response to events like droughts and flooding.
 From this point, we can start to address what solutions might be required such as managing water catchments in a different way, utilising new technology to reduce leakage further, building new reservoirs and water transfers, or more efficient irrigation by greater use of recycled water.
 The plan will include those solutions we feel deliver water at best value – that is, where there are wider benefits to customers, society and the environment.

 Produce our initial Future Water Resource Requirements Position Statement for the South East region

-Publish the proposed policies and preferences that will form the crux of our Regional Resilience Plan
+Consult on the proposed regional policies that will form the crux of our Regional Resilience Plan

-Update and publish our Future Water Resource Requirements Position Statement
+Update our Future Water Resource Requirements Position Statement

 Publish our draft Regional Resilience Plan for public consultation

-Produce a summary of responses to our consultation on our Regional Resilience Plan and how we’ll address them
+Produce a summary of response to our consultation on our draft Regional Resilience Plan and how we’ll address them

 Publish a revised draft Regional Resilience Plan.
 Water companies will also submit their individual draft Water Resource Management Plans to Defra ahead of public consultation

-Each individual water company in the region will publish their Statement of Response and a revised draft Water Resources Management Plan
+Each individual water company in the region will publish their Statement of Response to their draft Water Resource Management Plan consultation and a revised draft Water Resources Management Plan